 Occasionally the group may have funding for paid positions for students in an MS program in the health professions (e.g., exercise and public health).
 In those cases we will send out notes to mailing lists for the most relevant programs.
 If you are in an MS program in Bouvé and wish to work on mHealth or health informatics research, reach out and let us know.

-At this time (July 2012) Dr. Intille does not have funding for postdoctoral students, but if you wish to work with the group, contact him and ask about future possibilities.
-You should already be working in mHealth, personal health informatics, or ubiquitous computing and publishing in venues such as JAMIA, CHI, UbiComp, Pervasive, MSSE, Pervasive Health, etc. If you are interested in exploring the possibility of a postdoc, send Dr. Intille your CV, transcripts, a brief statement of purpose indicating what you would like to accomplish during a postdoc, and a single journal publication that best represents your abilities and interests.
+If you are interested in a postdoc, you should already be working in mHealth, personal health informatics, or ubiquitous computing and publishing in venues such as JAMIA, CHI, UbiComp, Pervasive, MSSE, Pervasive Health, etc. If you are interested in exploring the possibility of a postdoc, send Dr. Intille your CV, transcripts, a brief statement of purpose indicating what you would like to accomplish during a postdoc, and a single journal publication that best represents your abilities and interests.
 (If you send him all of this, he’ll get back in touch.
 If you don’t, you may not hear from him).
 Dr. Intille will work with strong candidates to try and obtain a source of funding, but that requires starting very early.

 Visiting PhD students